Best Survival Packing List To Plan For An Evacuation

 Your safest bet is to remain indoors with as much concrete and building materials between you and the fallout.

-Plus, other chemical attacks can turn the air we breathe unhabitable for consumption.
+Plus, other chemical attacks can make the air we breathe unhabitable for consumption.

 So, if you’re forced to evacuate (because staying is more dangerous than leaving), you’ll be thankful you invested in a gas mask and some mask filters.